qwertie/learn-react/docs/tutorial-2.md

 - There is a [preact-compat library](https://github.com/developit/preact-compat) which allows you to use preact with zero changes to your React code, but usage instructions exist only for users of Webpack/Browserify/Babel/Brunch.
 - There are rumors that in Preact you should write `/** @jsx h */` at the top of the file, which tells TypeScript to call `h()` instead of the default `React.createElement`.
 Here you **must not** do that or you'll get a error in your browser that `h` is not defined (`React.h`, however, is defined).
 In fact Preact defines `createElement` as an alias for `h`, and since our `import` statement assigns `'preact'` to `React`, `React.createElement` exists and works just fine.

+### Optional: running TypeScript scripts ###

+This tutorial is focused on making _web pages_ that run TypeScript code.
+If you would like to run a TypeScript file directly from the command prompt, the easiest way is to use `ts-node`:

+    npm install --global ts-node

+After installing `ts-node`, run `ts-node X.ts` where `X.ts` is the name of a script you want to run.
+On Linux systems you can put a "shebang" at the top of the script if you would like to be able to run `./X.ts` directly (without mentioning `ts-node`):

+    #!/usr/bin/env ts-node

+<p class="note">**Note:** if you don't need to run ts files from a terminal then you don't need to install `ts-node`.</p>

 Running your project, Approach A: The Easy Way
 ----------------------------------------------